gamedevware/charon/docs/advanced/internationalization.rst

 - Use the ``--outputFormat`` parameter to indicate the exact format of the exported data, which can be either *xliff*, *xiff1*, or *xliff2*.
 - Use ``--sourceLanguage`` to indicate the language text is being translated from as the *source*, and ``--targetLanguage`` to indicate the *target* language that the text is being translated to.
-- To get a list of configured translation languages for the game data, run the `DATA I18N LANGUAGES <commands/data_i18n_languages.rst>`_ command.
+- To get a list of configured translation languages for the game data, run the :doc:`DATA I18N LANGUAGES <commands/data_i18n_languages>` command.

 Importing from XLIFF
 --------------------

-Once the data has been processed, you can import it using the `DATA I18N IMPORT <commands/data_i18n_import.rst>`_ command.
+Once the data has been processed, you can import it using the :doc:`DATA I18N IMPORT <commands/data_i18n_import>` command.

 .. code-block:: bash